qyz777/DanmakuKit/README.md

 - [x] Display area adjustment
 - [x] Click callback
 - [x] Support to pause or play a single danmaku
-- [x] Provides property to specify whether danmaku can overlap.
+- [x] Provides property to specify whether danmaku can overlap
-- [x] Support to disable danmaku for different types of tracks.
+- [x] Support to disable danmaku for different types of tracks
-- [x] Support for setting progress property to render the danmaku immediately on the view.
+- [x] Support for setting progress property to render the danmaku immediately on the view
 - [x] Support to clear all danmaku
+- [x] Support playing speed

 ### TODO

 **If you have any requirements that you want DanmakuKit to provide, you can raise issue.**

 - [ ] Support mask danmaku
-- [ ] Support playing speed

 ## Example